boennecd/SimSurvNMarker/README.md

 Travis](https://travis-ci.org/boennecd/SimSurvNMarker.svg?branch=master,osx)](https://travis-ci.org/boennecd/SimSurvNMarker)

 The `SimSurvNMarker` package reasonably fast simulates from a joint survival and marker model.
+The package uses a combination of Gauss–Legendre quadrature and one dimensional root finding to simulate the event times as described by Crowther and Lambert (2013).
 Specifically, the package can simulate from the model

 <!-- $$\begin{align*} -->